ghost-inspector/node-ghost-inspector/README.md

 ```

 #### GhostInspector.downloadSuiteSeleniumHtml(suiteId, dest, [callback])
-Download a zip file of all tests in Selenium HTML format
+Download a zip file of all tests in this suite in Selenium IDE .html format

 ```js
 // Example using await